-Program Source rce Uses of Funds Expected Amount Available Year 1 ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - Acquisition Prior year resources represent funds federal Admin and that were not expended prior to the Planning end of 2019 grant year.
-Economic Development Housing Public Improvements Public Services 400,000 0 615,444 1,015,444 1,600,000 General public - The City of DeKalb provides an Fund local additional \$150,000 in General Public Services 150,000 0 0 150,000 600,000 Revenue Funds for Public Services.
+Program Source Uses of Funds Expected Amount Available Year 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - Acquisition Prior year resources represent funds that federal Admin and are not currently obligated to Planning programmed projects and were not Economic expended prior to the end of 2019 grant Development year.
+Housing Public Improvements Public Services 462,133 0 234,615 696,748 1,600,000 General public - The City of DeKalb provides an additional Fund local \$150,000 in General Revenue Funds for Public Services 150,000 0 0 150,000 600,000 Public Services.

-Program Source Uses of Funds Expected Amount Available Year 1 ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Tax public - The City provides \$50,000 in TIF Increment local Funds to be used the rehabilitation Financing Housing of owner-occupied homes in the TIF Other 50,000 0 0 50,000 0 District.
-TIF #1 closes in 2020.
+Program Source Uses of Funds Exped ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Tax public - The City provides \$50,000 in TIF Funds to Increment local be used the rehabilitation of owner- Financing Housing occupied homes in the TIF District.
+TIF #1 Other 50,000 0 0 50,000 0 closes in 2020.
+Other public - The City will receive CDBG-CV funds to federal Admin and address community needs that are a Planning result of the coronavirus.
+Funds will be Public used to support Public Services and other Improvements projects that address the needs of LMI Other 544,324 0 0 544,324 0 populations impacted by the virus.